raul1991/DesignPatterns/README.md

 Discussions are awesome.
 Join this room on [gitter](https://gitter.im/design_patterns/Lobby)

 # Something I want to confess
 I am naive in such design pattern thing , make me learn from you, teach me , find mistakes and have discussion with me .
-I will happy to do that.
+I will be happy to do that.